Orlando Arcia Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.
+- The Athletics pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.87).
+- The Athletics' 6.78 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 96 total home runs at a rate of 1.7 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (97 total, 1.7 per game).

-- Blackburn will make his first start of the season for the Athletics.
+- Sears makes the start for the Athletics, his 11th of the season.
+He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.

-- The 29-year-old righty started and threw five innings in his last appearance on Thursday, Aug.
-4 against the Los Angeles Angels.
+- In his most recent appearance on Friday against the Seattle Mariners, the left-hander tossed five innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.